rhythmcache/YetAnotherBootloopProtector/README.md

 - When three markers are present, the module considers the device to be in a boot loop , and  it disables all Magisk modules by creating a disable file in each module's folder.
 This action prevents those modules from loading during the next boot, which may help the device boot correctly.
 - The module waits for the boot to complete, checking every 5 seconds.
 If the boot does not complete within a set timeout period (2 minutes by default), the module assumes there is a boot problem, disables all Magisk modules and general scrips, and reboots the device.
+- The module also monitors the state of `zygote` during booting and disables all modules if unusual behavior is detected.

+-
 ## SystemUI Monitor (optional)

 - some modules, especially `customization modules`, may sometimes cause SystemUI to crash.
 Enabling this could help in tracking and resolving such issues.
 - You will be prompted to disable or enable system ui monitor while installing the module.
 - if enabled , then The Module checks the status of the SystemUI process every 5 seconds.
-- If SystemUI is not running, the module starts tracking it and if SystemUI remains inactive for more than 40 seconds, the module assumes a failure of the device and it `disables` all the magisk modules and general scripts and triggers a `reboot`
+- If SystemUI is not running, the module starts tracking it and if SystemUI remains inactive for more than 25  seconds , or if it crashes too often the module assumes a failure of the device and it `disables` all the magisk modules and general scripts and triggers a `reboot`

 - To  `disable` the systemUi Monitor , you can create a file named `systemui.monitor.disable` in `/data/adb` or you can just run
 ```
 su -c touch /data/adb/systemui.monitor.disable